 How to get there: Take the B, D, M, N, Q, R, 2, 3, 4 or 5 train to Atlantic Avenue/Pacific Street stop in Brooklyn.
 Transfer for the local R or M train to Union Street (1 stop).
 This will leave you on the corner of 4th Avenue and Union Street.
 Cross Fourth Avenue and walk towards Fifth Avenue.
 Take a left on Fifth Avenue and walk up 3 blocks.

 c/o The Maidstone | 207 Main St. | East Hampton | careofhotels.com

 We love winter when it’s snowing and we find ourselves cruising down a mountain and enjoying a rewarding drink by the fire in our Moon Boots.
 But for the non-skiing set, this season is bearable for other reasons, like affordable rates at luxurious hotels.
 If you don’t blink at $500/night, consider c/o The Maidstone your go-to summer retreat.
 But we’re more than happy to wait for winter deals like the one currently being offered at this very posh, vividly decorated hotel.
-Take advantage of the winter getaway (50% of published rates, Sun-Thurs through March) at this hot spot, where perks include a gourmet breakfast, pet-friendly policy, Wine Thursdays, free yoga, bikes, and a carbon-neutral goal.
+Take advantage of the Romantic Rendezvous at this hot spot, where perks include a gourmet breakfast, a bottle of sparkling wine, and a 20% off dinner voucher.

 How to get there: The Hampton Jitney will drop you in front of The Palm Restaurant on Main Street (Montauk Hwy 27).
 From there head West (in the opposite direction whence you came) and the hotel will be on your right.
 (About a 10-minute walk.)